Documentation Index

 API instances, 1 Cube Refresh Worker and 2 Cube Store Routers - all of which run

-on dedicated infrastructure.
-The cluster can automatically scale to meet the
+on compute dedicated to your deployment.
+The deployment can automatically scale

-Production multi-cluster deployments are designed for demanding production
+Multi-cluster deployments are designed for demanding production workloads,

 configurations, e.g., with more than 100 tenants.